lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

 }
 ```

-The most important factor here is that a `POST` request is used.
-It seems to be common place for GraphQL API to use `POST` requests for fetching and mutating data.
-This through me off for a while as the error I received from the `/graphql` endpoint added by the library didn't cause me to believe it was due to using the wrong HTTP verb.
+The most crucial factor here is that a `POST` request is used.
+It seems standard for GraphQL APIs to use `POST` requests for both fetching and mutating data.
+This threw me off for a while, as the error I received from the `/graphql` endpoint didn't cause me to believe it was due to using the wrong HTTP verb.

-For clarity, using the wrong HTTP verb (e.g. a `GET`) leads to the following response and log line:
+For clarity, using the wrong HTTP verb (e.g. a `GET`) through Postman leads to the following response and logline:

 ```json
 {